mlai-bonn/SeminarDeepLearning/s07_PracticalMethodology.md

 ### Debugging neural networks is a tough task.
 Why?

 One reason is that we have no idea on how the algorithm should behave.
 Another reason is that the parts of machine learning models are adaptive and depend on each other during training, loss function, weighting and adjusting hyperparameters.
 If a part failed, others part do not stop, instead, they continue their calculations with false measurements.

-### Is it sufficient to look at the model’s output to make sure that the model works?

-No, because the bug is not necessarily seen from the output.
-Sometimes, the output looks accurate, but there are still mistakes in the model.

 ### In the example project of Street View transcription system, people used a CNN with multiple output softmax units to predict a sequence of n characters.
 But this assumes predicting a fixed number of maximum digits in the image.
 Wouldn’t it be more suitable to use an RNN instead of a CNN in this case?